apoishi/pixels-art/README.md

 - Checks that no other color in the palette has the `class` `selected`

-### 7 - Clicking on one of the colors in the palette makes it selected and used to fill the pixels in the frame.
+### 7 - Clicking on one of the colors in the palette makes it selected and used to fill the pixels in the board.

 - The `class` `selected` must be added to the selected color in the palette, at the same time it is removed from the previously selected color;